open-dynaMIX/raiseorlaunch/README.rst

 *************
 When using raiseorlaunch with `exec`, things will get even a little more crazy.

-In this examples we need to use `--no-startup-id` for execing raisorlaunch.
+In this examples we need to use `--no-startup-id` for execing raiseorlaunch.
 We also need the same flag for raiseorlaunch, because the command run with it also doesn't support startup-notifications.